Louis XIV style: Painting

 In the first part of the reign, French painters were largely influenced by the Italians, particularly Caravaggio.
 Notable French painters included Nicolas Poussin, who was living in Rome; Claude Lorrain, who specialized in landscapes and spent most of his career in Rome; Louis Le Nain, who, along with his brothers, did mostly genre works; Eustache Le Sueur, and Charles Le Brun, who studied with Poussin in Rome and were influenced by him.

-With the death in 1661 of Cardinal Mazarin, the King's prime minister, Louis decided to take personal charge of all aspects of government, including the arts.
+With the death in 1661 of Cardinal Mazarin, the King's chief minister, Louis decided to take personal charge of all aspects of government, including the arts.
 His chief advisor on the arts was Jean Colbert (1619–1683), who was also his finance minister.
 In 1663 Colbert reorganized the Royal furniture workshops, which made a wide variety of luxury goods, and added to it the Gobelins tapestry workshops.
 At the same time, with the assistance of Le Brun, Colbert took charge of the Royal Academy of Painting and Sculpture, which had been founded by Cardinal Mazarin.
 Colbert also took a dominant role in architecture, taking the title of Superintendent of buildings in 1664.
 In 1666, the French Academy in Rome was founded, to take advantage of Rome's position as the leading art center of Europe, and to assure a stream of well-trained painters.
 Le Brun became the dean of French painters under Louis XIV, involved in architectural projects and interior design.
 His notable decorative works included the ceiling of the Hall of Mirrors in the Palace of Versailles.